AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

     its "suspender task" and no other task shall call the entry of that protected object.
 This rule is enforced via (potentially conservative) flow analysis, as opposed to by introducing verification conditions.
-    This rule discharges the proof obligation associated with Ravenscar's "Max_Entry_Queue_Length => 1" restriction.]
+    This rule discharges the verification condition associated with Ravenscar's "Max_Entry_Queue_Length => 1" restriction.]

     For purposes of this rule, Ada.Synchronous_Task_Control.Suspension_Object
     is assumed to be a protected type having an entry and the procedure Suspend_Until_True is assumed to contain a call to the entry of its parameter.
-[This rule discharges the proof obligation associated with the Ada rule that two tasks cannot simultaneously suspend on one suspension object (see Ada RM D.10(10)).]
+[This rule discharges the verification condition associated with the Ada rule that two tasks cannot simultaneously suspend on one suspension object (see Ada RM D.10(10)).]

-11. The proof obligation associated with the Ada rule that it is a bounded error to invoke an operation that is potentially blocking during a protected action (see Ada RM 9.5.1(8)) is discharged via (potentially conservative) flow analysis, as opposed to by introducing verification conditions.
-[Support for the "Nonblocking" aspect discussed in AI12-0064 may be incorporated into |SPARK| at some point in the future.].
+11. The verification condition associated with the Ada rule that it is a bounded error to invoke an operation that is potentially blocking during a protected action (see Ada RM 9.5.1(8)) is discharged via (potentially conservative) flow analysis, as opposed to by introducing verification conditions.
+[Support for the "Nonblocking" aspect discussed in AI12-0064 may be incorporated into |SPARK| at some point in the future.]

 12. The end of a task body shall not be reachable.
 [This follows from from Ravenscar's No_Task_Termination restriction.]